joshuajnoble/studio-sensors/README.md

 Whoa.
 That's JSON!
 That's right, JSON!
 Holy Shit!

-The studio API sensors log all their data up there to my server every 15 seconds.
+The frog studio sensors log all their data up there to my server every 15 seconds.

 Ok, so we have a few things in there:

 sensor_id: what sensor is it?
 time: that's a timestamp (ignore the Z, it just means it's using the current timezone, which, yeah, it is)
 sound: scale from 50 - 400 (afaict)
-movement: has anything moved in that zone in the last 15 seconds?
+movement: has anything moved in that zone in the last 30 seconds?
 humidity: what's the relative humidity (percent)
 temperature: Celsius
-light: light frequency in values from 100-500 with the relative color temperature of the light sensor
+light: light frequency in values from 100-2000 with the relative color temperature of the light sensor
 brightness: not being used right now

 The arduino just logs its data using a URL like: